 The Flat Hat derives its name and motto (“Stabilitas et Fides”) from the Flat Hat Club, the nation’s first secret society.
 The Flat Hat Club was founded at the College in 1750 and included among its members St. George Tucker, Thomas Jefferson and George Wythe.
 It is believed that the Flat Hat Club was the precursor of the Phi Beta Kappa Society, established at the College in 1776.

-The Flat Hat printed its first issue on October 3, 1911.
+The Flat Hat printed its first issue Oct.
+3, 1911.

 The Flat Hat is produced entirely by a volunteer all-undergraduate staff.
 It has no faculty advisor.
 The student journalists of The Flat Hat control all online and print content.
 The production of the paper’s news and editorial content is in no way supervised by any College administrator.
 The Flat Hat also controls its own advertising and business departments, though it derives the majority of its budget through Media Council, which is supervised and run through the College’s Student Assembly.